contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_expressions/03_built-in-methods.md

 # timestamp()

-Returns the number of milliseconds since January 1, 1970, 00:00:00 GMT.
+It returns the number of milliseconds since January 1, 1970, 00:00:00 GMT.

 <pre><code>
 Expression:  {timestamp()}